redox-os/book/src/ch09-03-porting-applications.md

 ## Recipe

-A recipe is how we call a software port on Redox, on this section we will explain the recipe structure and things to consider.
+A recipe is how we call a software port on Redox, this section will explain the recipe configuration and things to consider.

-Create a folder in `cookbook/recipes/your-category` with a file named as `recipe.toml` inside, we will edit this file to fit the program needs.
+Create a folder at `cookbook/recipes/program-category` with a file named as `recipe.toml` inside, we will edit this file to fit the program needs.

 - Commands example: